 Emily Skaja (pronounced SKAY-juh) grew up next to a cemetery in northern Illinois.
 Her poems have been published in Best New Poets, Blackbird, Crazyhorse, FIELD, Gulf Coast, and other journals.
 Currently, she lives in Ohio, where she is finishing a PhD in Poetry at the University of Cincinnati with a certificate in Women’s, Gender, & Sexuality Studies.
-She is also the Associate Poetry Editor of Southern Indiana Review.
+She is the Associate Poetry Editor of Southern Indiana Review.

 For a complete list of recent publications, please click here.